What Will Happen When I Die?

 For more information on whether probate can be avoided in your particular situation, please contact our office.

 The Wills, Estate Planning and Probate attorneys at Walker, Billingsley & Bair are dedicated to protecting the rights of Iowans throughout the State of Iowa.
-With offices in Des Moines and Newton we are located in Central Iowa, but represent clients throughout the state.
+With offices in Des Moines/Urbandale, Ankney, Newton, and Marshalltown.
+We are located in Central Iowa, but represent clients throughout the state.

 DISCLAIMER: The information you obtain at our firm web site is not, nor is it intended to be, legal advice.
 It is recommended that you should consult an attorney for individual advice regarding your own situation.